JohnSnowLabs/johnsnowlabs/docs/_posts/Meryem1425/2024-11-12-drug_action_treatment_mapper_en.md

 ## Description

-This pretrained model maps drugs with their corresponding actions and treatments. action to the function of the drug in various body systems, treatment which disease the drug is used to treat.
+This pretrained model maps drugs with their corresponding actions and treatments. `action` refers to the function of the drug in various body systems, `treatment` refers to which disease the drug is used to treat.

 ## Predicted Entities